-(a) As explained in Note 51 to the accompanying consolidated financial statements, the Holding Company's non- current trade receivables as at 31 March 2020 include certain long outstanding receivables aggregating ₹ 135.00 million due from various municipal corporations, which are under dispute but considered good and recoverable by the management.
-However, in the absence of sufficient appropriate audit evidence to corroborate the management's assessment of recoverability of these balances, we are unable to comment on adjustments, if any, that may be required to be made to the carrying amounts of such receivables as at 31 March 2020 and the consequential impact, on the accompanying consolidated financial statements.
-Our opinion on the consolidated financial statements for the year ended 31 March 2019 was also qualified in respect of this matter.
+As explained in Note 51 to the accompanying consolidated financial statements, the Holding Company's non-current trade receivables as at 31 March 2019 include certain receivables aggregating ₹ 285.10 million due from various municipal corporations, being considered good and recoverable by management.
+However, considering these amounts are under dispute and are long outstanding and in the absence of sufficient appropriate audit evidence to corroborate notention, we are of the view that loss allowances should be recognised for the expected credit losses on these balances in accordance with the requirements of Ind AS 109, Financial Instruments.
+Had loss allowances for expected credit losses been recognised in the books, net profit for the year ended 31 March 2019, trade receivables and other equity as at that date would have been lower by ₹ 285.10 million.
+Our opinion on consolidated financial statements for the year ended 31 March 2018 was also qualified in respect of this matter.